zzulueta/mslearn-ai-agents/Instructions/05-agent-orchestration.md

 ---
 lab:
-    title: 'Develop a multi-agent solution with Semantic Kernel'
+    title: 'Develop a multi-agent solution with Microsoft Agent Framework'
-    description: 'Learn to configure multiple agents to collaborate using the Semantic Kernel SDK'
+    description: 'Learn to configure multiple agents to collaborate using the Microsoft Agent Framework SDK'
 ---

 # Develop a multi-agent solution

-In this exercise, you'll practice using the sequential orchestration pattern in the Semantic Kernel SDK.
+In this exercise, you'll practice using the sequential orchestration pattern in the Microsoft Agent Framework SDK.
 You'll create a simple pipeline of three agents that work together to process customer feedback and suggest next steps.
 You'll create the following agents:

 - The Summarizer agent will condense raw feedback into a short, neutral sentence.
 - The Classifier agent will categorize the feedback as Positive, Negative, or a Feature request.
 - Finally, the Recommended Action agent will recommend an appropriate follow-up step.

-You'll learn how to use the Semantic Kernel SDK to break down a problem, route it through the right agents, and produce actionable results.
+You'll learn how to use the Microsoft Agent Framework SDK to break down a problem, route it through the right agents, and produce actionable results.
 Let's get started!

-> **Tip**: The code used in this exercise is based on the for Semantic Kernel SDK for Python.
-You can develop similar solutions using the SDKs for Microsoft .NET and Java.
-Refer to [Supported Semantic Kernel languages](https://learn.microsoft.com/semantic-kernel/get-started/supported-languages) for details.

 This exercise should take approximately **30** minutes to complete.